-When considering compensation decisions, our Compensation Committee reviews the compensation of similarly situated executive officers at companies that we consider to be our peers, when such information is available and determined to be meaningful, taking into consideration the experience, position, and functional role, level of responsibility and uniqueness of applicable skills of both our executive officers and those of our peers, and the demand and competitiveness for attracting and retaining an individual with each executive officer's specific expertise and experience in the biotechnology industry.
+When considering compensation decisions, our Compensation Committee reviews the compensation of similarly situated executive officers at companies that we consider to be our peers, when such information is available and determined to be meaningful, taking into consideration the $\ensuremath{\mathsf{experience}}$, position, and functional role, level of responsibility and uniqueness of applicable skills of both our executive officers and those of our peers, and the demand and competitiveness for attracting and retaining an individual with each executive officer's specific expertise and experience in the biotechnology industry.

-To identify this peer group of companies, the Compensation Committee engaged the Compensation Consultant, which considered such factors as industry, geography, product development stage, market capitalization, and revenue.
-Based on that review, the following companies were used by our Compensation Committee as our peer group for evaluating 2021 compensation decisions:
+To identify this peer group of companies, in 2022, the Compensation Committee engaged the Compensation Consultant, which considered such factors as industry, geography, product development stage, market capitalization, and revenue.
+Based on that review, the companies set forth below were used by our Compensation Committee as our peer group for evaluating 2022 compensation decisions.
+In comparison to the peer group from last year, the following changes were made: (i) the removal of BioDelivery Sciences Int'l, Inc., Dynavax Technologies Corp., Enanta Pharmaceuticals, Inc., Flexion Therapeutics, Inc., Travere Therapeutics, Inc., and Verastem, Inc., and (ii) the addition of Epizyme, Inc., Esperion Therapeutics, Inc., Heron Therapeutics, Inc., Mirum Pharmaceuticals, Inc., Provention Bio, Inc. and UroGen Pharma Ltd. These changes were made in order to account for acquisitions, size or business differences.

-- ADMA Biologics, Inc.

-- Agenus Inc.

-- BioDelivery Sciences Int'l, Inc. •

-- Dynavax Technologies Corp. •

-- Enanta Pharmaceuticals, Inc. · Flexion Therapeutics, Inc.

-- · Geron Corp.

-- ImmunoGen, Inc.

-- Karyopharm Therapeutics, Inc.

-- La Jolla Pharmaceutical Company •

-- MannKind Corporation

-- · Omeros Corp.

-- Paratek Pharmaceuticals, Inc.

-- Puma Biotechnology, Inc.

-- Sangamo Therapeutics, Inc.

-- Sorrento Therapeutics, Inc.

-- Travere Therapeutics, Inc.

-- Verastem, Inc.
+2022 Compensation Peer Group

+• • • Agenus Inc. Epizyme Esperion Therapeutics ImmunoGen, Inc. Karyopharm Therapeutics, Inc. La Jolla Pharmaceutical Company MannKind Corporation Mirum Pharmaceuticals Omeros Corp.
+Paratek Pharmaceuticals, Inc. Provention Bio Puma Biotechnology, Inc. Sangamo Therapeutics, Inc. Sorrento Therapeutics, Inc. UroGen Pharma

+2023 Proxy Statement rigel.
+59